 If you’re taking on high-interest rate debt such as credit cards and not even covering the interest, your debt is only going to grow.
 Try to consolidate your debts together in a low-interest loan like a Line of Credit.

 What happens to my debt if I die?

-When the executor settles your estate; they’ll do an inventory of all your assets and all your debts.
-For the estate to settle and to pass on money to your beneficiaries, all debts need to be paid.
-If there are debts outstanding assets will be liquidated to pay for any existing debt.
+When the executor settles your estate, they’ll do an inventory of all your assets and all your debts.
+For the estate to settle and pass on money to your beneficiaries, all debts need to be paid.
+If debts are outstanding, assets will be liquidated to pay for any existing debt.

-If there are more debts than assets, this will not be passed on, as long as the debts have not been co-signed.
+If there are more debts than assets, this will not be passed on if the debts are not co-signed.
 If the debt is joint or co-signed, then the co-signer will take responsibility for that debt once you have passed.